Azure-Samples/azure-search-openai-demo/LoginAndAclSetup.md

 Two Azure AD apps must be registered in order to make the optional login and document level access control system work correctly.

-### Automatic Setup

-1. Run `azd env set AZURE_USE_AUTHENTICATION true`.
-1. (Optional) Run `azd env set AZURE_SERVER_APP_DISPLAY_NAME <desired_display_name>`.
-This sets the desired display name for the Azure AD app used by the API server.
-If this variable is not set, a default name `azure-search-openai-demo-server` is automatically chosen.
-1. (Optional) Run `azd env set AZURE_CLIENT_APP_DISPLAY_NAME <desired_display_name>`.
-This sets the desired display name for the Azure AD app used by the client UI.
-If this variable is not set, a default name `azure-search-openai-demo-client` is automatically chosen.
-1. (Optional) Run `azd env set AZURE_ADLS_GEN2_STORAGE_ACCOUNT <existing Data Lake Storage Gen2 account name>` to add [sample access control](#azure-data-lake-storage-gen2-setup) to the data.
-Skip this if you are customizing your data and do not want to use the sample access control values.
-1. Run `azd up`.

-When `AZURE_USE_AUTHENTICATION` is set to true, `azd up` to automatically provision the two required Azure AD apps using the following steps:

-* Using a preprovision hook to call [auth_init.ps1](./scripts/auth_init.ps1) to create two app registrations.
-That script also sets all the [required variables](#environment-variables-reference) for authentication.
-* Using a postprovision hook to call [auth_update.ps1](./scripts/auth_update.ps1) to update the client app registration with the correct [redirect URI](https://learn.microsoft.com/azure/active-directory/develop/reply-url).

 ### Manual Setup

 The following instructions explain how to setup the two apps using the Azure Portal.